Adzz/limit/README.md

 2. Associativity - Any grouping you get the same answer - imagine joining 3 places
 3. Idempotence - You can do it again and again and again and again and again and again and again and again

 So now we can define a join semi-lattice.
-It is and order where there exists a join for any two elements in the set.
+It is an order where there exists a join for any two elements in the set of things being ordered.

+Now how does that relate to CRDTVs ?

+> Convergent CRDTs (or CvRDTs) are replicated data structures that, when merged, converge toward a value.

+That means, the data they encapsulate must be a join semi-lattice, and they must implement a merge or join function that can return us the LUB of two nodes it gets passed

 ## Installation